5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-I have made a list of 7 options for how you can spend 5 days in Croatia.
+I have made a list of itinerary options for how you can spend 5 days in Croatia.
 I am sure one of these 5-day Croatia Itinerary ideas will suit you!

-Croatia serves up a scintillating prospect for travel.
-With a combination of historical sights, charming Mediterranean towns and landscapes, and a whole lot of beaches and national parks to explore, it’s a heavenly destination.
+Croatia offers a compellingtravel prospect.
+With a combination of historical sights, charming Mediterranean towns and landscapes, and plenty of beaches and national parks to explore, it’s a heavenly destination.

-And with a 5 day Croatia itinerary, you’ll have the chance to tick off some of the country’s big-hitter sights.
-It’s not a long time, but I’ll help you make the most of it!
+And with a 5-day Croatia itinerary, you’ll have the chance to tick off some of the country’s major highlights..
+It’s not long, but I’ll help you make the most of it!

 However, knowing how to get started when planning your Croatia itinerary can be challenging.
-It’s not a huge country, but the destinations and attractions spread throughout the country (and its hundreds upon hundreds of islands) are densely packed in.
+It’s not a vast country, but its destinations and attractions, spread throughout the country and across hundreds of islands, are densely packed.

 Croatia Transport Options – The Best Ways to Travel While in Croatia